-Just be aware that self-driving trucks and cars are coming — though Tesla isn’t going into production of electric semi trucks until 2019.
+Just be aware that self-driving trucks and cars are coming — through Tesla isn’t going into production of electric semi-trucks until 2019.
 They may even be vulnerable to hacking, but not for a while yet.
 But even with self-driving vehicles, companies are likely to want human drivers in charge of operating them, for liability reasons.

 For example, say someone hacks into your vehicle while you are on the road.
 Vehicles will need to have safeguards to switch them back to manual driving mode, and that can’t happen without someone in the driver’s seat at all times.

-If you’re interested in taking the leap toward a skilled trade profession but don’t know where to begin, consider becoming an apprentice or attending a vocational school that teaches the essential skills you will need to be successful in your chosen field.
+If you’re interested in leaping a skilled trade profession but don’t know where to begin, consider becoming an apprentice or attending a vocational school that teaches the essential skills you will need to be successful in your chosen field.

 Try talking to others in online forums or through community classes on the subject to get a sense of what you need to do.
 Look into resources at your local community college, library, or department of labor to get a sense of what’s out there and who can talk to you more about your field of interest.

 If you’re curious, ask around.
 You may be surprised at what you discover.
-The Department of Labor has a number of resources for people interested in apprenticeships with local businesses or independent contractors.
+The Department of Labor has several resources for people interested in apprenticeships with local businesses or independent contractors.

 Who knows: you may surprise yourself by what you discover!